DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Cult Leader’s Den
 <span class="citation"><em>This scene takes place in Appendix B: Area 33.</em></span>

-This room is largely as described in <span class="citation">Cult Leaders’ Den (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#33CultLeadersDen">Cult Leaders’ Den</a> (p.
 219)</span>.
 However, remove the **mimic** from this area.
 In addition, when the players enter this room, read:

 <div class="description">
 <p>This quiet room contains a wooden table flanked by two high-backed chairs and holding a clay jug and two flagons.
 Above the table is suspended an unlit cast-iron chandelier.
 Iron candlesticks stand in two corners of the chamber, their candles long since melted away.
 A short corridor at the north end of the room leads to a darkened chamber beyond.</p>